sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 contemporary city with doctors and hospitals or a tranquil oasis infused with healing magic.

+That the healing powers are *external* is important.
+Seek Help is a move where players explore how their characters have limits and cannot do everything on their own.

 When you spend a day healing:

  * Step 1: Describe your character's healing experience